 A text-based conversation is always superior compared to live audio or video calls.
 On the contrary, automatic closed captioning or Zoom live transcription is currently a paid service in the Zoom meetings application.

 It also comes with screen reader support, pinning, keyboard accessibility, and spotlighting interpreter video.
 However, due to the increasing demand and high competition from rivals, Zoom decides to make this feature Free.

-If you want this Free live transcription feature urgently, then you can sign up and fill an online form for immediate access.
+If you want this Free live transcription feature urgently, then you can sign up and fill out an online form for immediate access.
 The company will then send a confirmation email for more details to enable the requested user accounts.

 Furthermore, Zoom states that the free live transcription feature is available only in the English language.
 Hence, users need to speak clearly to get the best results.
-The company has mentioned all the details on its official supports page.
+The company has mentioned all the details on its official support page.

 The accuracy of this free feature depends upon the user’s clear voice, background noise, English proficiency, and regional dialects.
 Some third-party apps such as Otter.ai and Rev also offers AI transcription service for recorded audio.